Why trade Airbnb's IPO with IG Bank?

 What is Airbnb’s business model?

 Airbnb’s business model is based on helping travellers to book privately owned accommodation online.
 It acts as a broker between traveller and property owner – allowing the owner to list their space for rent and connecting them to the traveller.
-Airbnb also manages payments, acts as a mediator in the case of grievances, and lists reviews of both guests and travellers.
+Airbnb also manages payments, acts as a mediator in the case of grievances, and lists reviews of both hosts and travellers.

 The strength of the Airbnb business model lies in its competitive pricing, the unique user experience and its huge global presence.